Jawwad78/Devops-learning-networking/README.md

 For this Networking module, I deployed my own NGINX web server on an AWS EC2 instance and connected it to a custom domain purchased through Cloudflare.

-In this write-up, I’ll walk you through every stage of the process: from buying the domain to setting up DNS records, configuring the server, and customising the landing page.
+I’ll walk you through every stage of the process: from buying the domain to setting up DNS records, configuring the server, and customising the landing page.

 ---